Mangopay/mangopay2-python-sdk/README.md

 Client creation example (you need to call it only once)
 -------------------------------------------------

-You can create you MangoPay account on https://docs.mangopay.com/api-references/sandbox-credentials/
+You can create you Mangopay account on https://docs.mangopay.com/api-references/sandbox-credentials/

 or with this code :